-The accounting policies of the Authority conform to generally accepted accounting principles (GAAP) as applicable to municipalities.
+The accounting policies of the Authority conform to accounting principles generally accepted in the United States (GAAP) as applicable to municipalities.
 GAAP includes all relevant Governmental Accounting Standards Board (GASB) pronouncements.
 The Governmental Accounting Standards Board is the authoritative standard-setting body for establishing governmental accounting and financial reporting principles.
-The following is a summary of the more significant GASB policies recently adopted or being considered by the Authority:
+The following is a summary of the GASB policies adopted by the Authority in the current fiscal year:

-GASB Statement No. 68, "Accounting and Financial Reporting for Pensions - an amendment of GASB No. 27," issued June 2012, will be effective for the year ending December 31, 2015.
+- GASB Statement No. 68, "Accounting and Financial Reporting for Pensions an amendment of GASB No. 27," issued June 2012.
 The objective of this Statement is to improve accounting and financial reporting by state and local governments for pensions.
-It also improves information provided by state and local governmental employers about financial support for pensions that is provided by other entities.
-The Authority's management is in the process of evaluating, but has not yet determined how the adoption of this statement will impact the Authority's financial statements.
+It also improves information provided by state and local governmental employers about financial support for pensions that is provided by other entities. - GASB Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date An Amendment of GASB Statement No. 68," issued November 2013.
+The objective of this Statement is to address an issued regarding application of the transition provisions of Statement No. 68.
+The issue relates to amounts associated with contributions, if any, made to a defined benefit pension plan after the measurement date of the government's beginning net pension liability.